Kong/docs.konghq.com/app/enterprise/2.1.x/plugins/grpc.md

 is a binary protocol, using [protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers) definitions to instruct how the data is marshalled and unmarshalled.
 Because binary data is used instead of text, it's a more efficient way to transmit data over a network.
-But this also makes gRPC harder to work with because inspecting what went wrong is more challenging.
+However, this also makes gRPC harder to work with, because inspecting what went wrong is more challenging.
 Additionally, few clients natively handle gRPC.

 To help alleviate the challenges of working with gRPC, Kong has two plugins: